hpacheco/ses/labs/Lab2.md

 ### [DifFuzz](https://github.com/isstac/diffuzz)

 The approaches behind dudect and ct-fuzz have been developed specifically for cryptographic code.
 A more recent research direction, called _differential fuzzing_, considers the adaptation of general-purpose fuzzers for side-channel analysis.
-One such example is DifFuzz, which is built on top of AFL and employs resource-guided heuristics to automatically find inputs that attempt to maximize the difference in time/resource consumption between different program executions.
+One such example is DifFuzz, from Java programs, which is built on top of AFL and employs resource-guided heuristics to automatically find inputs that attempt to maximize the difference in time/resource consumption between different program executions.

 ## Tasks